Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Introduction

-\changeBM{Recently, {\it variance reduction} techniques have been proposed to} accelerate SGD convergence \cite{Johnson_NIPS_2013_s, Mairal_SIAMJOPT_2015,Roux_NIPS_2012_s,Shalev_arXiv_2012_s,Shalev_JMLR_2013_s,Defazio_NIPS_2014_s,Zhang_SIAMJO_2014_s}.
-The stochastic \changeHK{v}ariance \changeHK{r}educed \changeHK{g}radient \changeHK{(SVRG)} is a popular technique with superior convergence properties \cite{Johnson_NIPS_2013_s}. \changeBM{For smooth and strongly convex functions,} SVRG \changeBM{has convergence rates similar} to those of stochastic dual coordinate ascent \cite{Shalev_JMLR_2013_s} and stochastic average gradient (SAG) algorithms \cite{Roux_NIPS_2012_s}.
-Garber and Hazan \cite{Garber_arXiv_2015_s} analyzed the convergence rate for SVRG when $f$ is a convex function that is the sum of nonconvex (but smooth) terms and applied this result \changeBM{to} principal component analysis (PCA) problem.
-Shalev-Shwartz \cite{Shalev_arXiv_2015_s} also found similar results.
-Allen-Zhu and Yuan \cite{Allen-Zhu-arXiv_2015_s} further studied the same case with better convergence rates.
+Recently, {\it variance reduction} techniques have been proposed to accelerate SGD convergence \cite{Defazio_NIPS_2014_s,Johnson_NIPS_2013_s, Mairal_SIAMJOPT_2015,Roux_NIPS_2012_s,Shalev_arXiv_2012_s,Shalev_JMLR_2013_s,Zhang_SIAMJO_2014_s}.
+The stochastic variance reduced gradient (SVRG) algorithm is a popular technique with excellent convergence properties~\cite{Johnson_NIPS_2013_s}.
+For smooth and strongly convex functions, SVRG has convergence rates similar to those of the stochastic dual coordinate ascent algorithm~\cite{Shalev_JMLR_2013_s} and the stochastic average gradient (SAG) algorithm~\cite{Roux_NIPS_2012_s}.
+Garber and Hazan \cite{Garber_arXiv_2015_s} analyzed the convergence rate of SVRG when $f$ is a convex function that is the sum of nonconvex (but smooth) terms, and they applied their result to the principal component analysis (PCA) problem.
+Shalev--Shwartz \cite{Shalev_arXiv_2015_s} also obtained similar results.
+Allen--Zhu and Yuan \cite{allen2016improved} further studied the same case with better convergence rates.
 Shamir \cite{Shamir_arXiv_2015_s} specifically studied the convergence properties of the variance reduction PCA algorithm.
-Very recently, Allen-Zhu and Hazan \cite{Allen-Zhu-arXiv_2016_s} proposed a variance reduction method for faster nonconvex optimization. \changeBM{However, it should be noted that all these cases assume a Euclidean search space.}
+More recently, Allen-Zhu and Hazan \cite{allen2016variance} and Reddi et al.~\cite{reddi2016stochastic} independently proposed variance reduction methods for faster nonconvex optimization.
+However, it should be noted that all these cases assume a Euclidean search space.

-In this paper, we handle problems in which \changeBM{the} variables have a manifold structure:
+In this paper, we handle problems in which the variables have a manifold structure: